Have you ever wondered why cockroaches fly?

-Yes, they have wings and fly.
+Yes, they have wings and do cockroaches fly.
 A great number of the species of cockroaches have been known to fly.
 In fact, it is rare to find any of the 55 types found in the U.S that does not have a wing.
 Yet, a great number of them would rather be on the ground to scavenge food.
 There is also a disparity in the rate of flight.
 While some can fly for a short distance, others can fly glide farther.
 They barely flap their wings, which is the reason for the short distance they run.

 Having wings, however, does not portend danger.
 It is only an indication of their ability to escape danger.
 Thus, those accustomed to using theirs will find it easier to escape danger whenever it arises.

-Common Flying Species
+Common Types of Flying Cockroach

 There are several species of cockroaches.
 There are two major types of flyers.